How to Make Paying a Restaurant Bill Quick and Easy

 All customers walking out of your restaurant should be satisfied with the time and money spent in your establishment.
 The only way to ensure this happens with every customer, every time, is to make sure that you start and end on a high note.

 The change starts with training staff to respect every restaurant bill transaction.
-Whether your servers have processed 10 or 10,000 checks, take time to examine their process, look for ways to improve, and develop a new process that leaves diners asking for their check with a smile.
+Whether your servers have processed 10 or 10,000 checks, take time to examine their process, look for ways to improve, and develop a new process to delight your customers.